-The first 2 ¼ weeks of the season it appeared Wazzu had a “catch and bring down” type of defense.
-That narrative has changed completely over the last 3 ¾ weeks to; “We are coming, and we are bringing the hammer with us.”
-The new energy is seen every time an opposing ball carrier is stood up by the first Cougar defender and then as the pursuit comes, every Wazzu player is laying out.
-And the crimson faithful saw plenty of that, again, vs. UCLA.
+Let's talk about that defense.
+The first nine quarters of the season it appeared Wazzu had a “catch and bring down” type of defense.
+That narrative has changed completely over the last 15 quarters, to a “We are coming, and we are bringing the hammer with us.”
+The new energy is seen every time an opposing ball carrier is stood up by the first Cougar defender and then, as the pursuit comes, every Wazzu player is laying out.
+The crimson faithful saw plenty of that in the Cougars' 27-21 victory Saturday over UCLA.

-I watched two Cougars collide in midair going for the interception.
-I saw the UCLA QB being chased sideline to sideline by 300-pound WSU nose tackles.
-I observed two Bruin running backs kept in check with 29 yards on 20 carries.
+I watched two Cougars collide in midair going for an interception.
+I saw the UCLA QB being chased sideline-to-sideline by 300-pound WSU nose tackles.
+I observed Bruin running backs kept in check with 29 yards on 20 carries.
 And I couldn’t stop smiling.

 The defensive side of the ball has settled into a rhythm and a swagger at Washington State.
 No longer is there any pre-snap confusion – instead you see several Cougar defenders recognizing formations and calling out the opposition playbook.

-On a rainswept and windy night that affected both offenses, the Bruins closed the gap in the second half to pull within three points.
-Washington State needed momentum -- and needed to regain control of the game.
+On a rainswept and windy night that affected both offenses, the Bruins pulled within three points in the second half.
+Washington State needed momentum -- and needed to regain control of the game at this stage of the proceedings.
 It began with a great, decisive kickoff return by Robert Taylor for 36 yards.

 Cougar running back Gerard Wicks (pictured above) and the Wazzu offensive line though, had the ultimate “prove it” play.

 Replay took away Wicks’ TD run, so Mike Leach called for a re-do.
-In practice, this play is a “prove it” play where both sides of the ball knows what’s coming.
+In practice, this play what's called a “prove it” play, where both sides of the ball knows what’s coming.

 The intent is to see who is holding a pop gun, and who is holding the machine gun.

-Wicks took the handoff and walked into the end zone.
+Wicks took the handoff again and walked into the end zone.

-A prove it play where a running back is able to walk the hardest yard in football means only one thing.
-Everyone up front, won.
+A prove-it play, where a running back is able to walk the hardest yard in football, means only one thing.
+Everyone up front won his battle.

-Play of the Game, courtesy of Dylan Hanser:
+Play of the Game, courtesy of linebacker Dylan Hanser:

 UCLA scored twice and had the ball back with a chance to take the lead.
 A completed pass to Bruin Jordan Lasley was enough for the first down and Lasley was looking for more.
 But that’s when Hanser tracked down Lasley from behind and attacks the ball -- while wrapping up the tackle.